Love and Loathing at the DNC

 2) as per my first graf, our intrepid Moment of Truth reporter, Meilin Obinata, is reporting that several journalists were arrested at a protest yesterday.
 I’ll try to find out more and report at 5 PM on KSQD.

 3) watching clips of the speeches on TV is quite different than being here.
 Actually, it’s better on TV.
 You just can’t see much of people’s faces nor even hear so sharply & you are kind of distracted by the crowds.
-And so Clinton came off much better on TV than he did in the arena.
+And so Bill Clinton came off much better on TV than he did in the arena.
 Actually, everybody did, and I realize that in many ways they are really setting this up for the TV audience.

 The speech by the parents of the hostage Hersh*: I am watching these parents in post interviews talking about how they expected perhaps hostility (& were coached this way!) and this seems to be one of the central threads of disinformation/BS about how protesters feel about Jewish people.
 It is stated again and again that protesters are anti-Semitic and yet we see consistently that so many are actually Jewish.
 No protestor I have ever spoken to has expressed anti-Jewish sentiments.
 Upsetting.